dmitrycello/yaglpp/assets/INSTALLATION.md

 ```

 > [!IMPORTANT]
 > Some platform configurations may be never used.
-But it is recommended to set them all, to avoid the mess later.
+But it is recommended to set them all now, to avoid the mess later.

 > [!WARNING]
 > Make sure to hit the **`Apply`** button after setting up each platform configuration.